MarkLaVenia/rockr/README.md

 Then we use the `transition_states()` command to stitch together the individual static plots.

-  - And the final step is rendering the animated plots usng the `animate(gifski_renderer())` command. <br><br>
+  - And the final step is rendering the animated plots using the `animate(gifski_renderer())` command. <br><br>
     <a id="Bar Chart 1"></a>

 #### Bar Chart 1. *Best album cumulative percentage of votes aggregated by band*

-This plot uses a rolling average of the `poll_percent` variable as the plotted metric, based on the *final* polls.
+This plot uses a rolling average of the `poll_percent` variable as the plotted metric, based on results according to the *final* polls.

 <p align="center">